AyushPandhi/AyushPandhi.github.io/_pages/teaching.md

 {% include base_path %}

-I'm very passionate about science outreach and teaching astronomy.
-During my time as a PhD student, I've been a teaching assistant for six different courses spanning a range of audiences and expertise levels (from introductory courses for non-astronomy majors to in depth astronomy specialist courses).
-In some of these courses I have helped develop the content for, and taught, tutorials for classes with ~100 students.
+I am very passionate about science outreach and astronomy education.
+During my time as a PhD candidate, I have been a teaching assistant for seven different courses spanning a range of audiences and expertise levels, from introductory courses for non-astronomy majors to in depth astronomy specialist courses.
+In some of these courses, I have helped develop content for, and taught, tutorials sessions to classes of over a hundred students.

 Outreach
 =====